Common EVO ICL Questions

 - EVO ICLs do not cause dry eye syndrome.

 Is getting an EVO ICL safe?

 Yes, the EVO ICL procedure is very safe.
 Your eye doctor will make sure you are a good candidate for the ICL procedure.
 There are certain medical conditions which may prevent you from being a candidate for an EVO ICL.
 Contact us for more information.

-Contact us to schedule and exam and talk with a doctor about the "pros and cons" of getting an EVO ICL or LASIK.
+Contact us to schedule an exam and talk with a doctor about the "pros and cons" of the EVO ICL and LASIK procedures.

 What is an ICL procedure like?

 The ICL procedure, sometimes referred to as the “EVO procedure” is brief and not painful.
 During the procedure, an eye surgeon will create a small opening in your cornea that will be used to insert and position the ICL.

 The procedure is typically painless with numbing eye drops and it typically takes less than 30 minutes.
 You can experience improved vision right away and a quick recovery time.